Phuket vs Koh Samui: Island Showdown

 Respect in Thailand is anchored in “Jai Yen” (cool heart) and “Kreng Jai” (consideration).
 While tipping is not a traditional Thai requirement, a 10% service charge and 7% VAT (indicated as ++ on menus) are standard in mid-to-high-end establishments in both Phuket and Koh Samui.

 In local “mom and pop” eateries, tipping is not expected, though rounding up to the nearest 20 THB is a polite gesture.
-In specialized services like a traditional Thai massage, a direct tip of 50–100 THB to the therapist is the gold standard of appreciation.
+In specialised services like a traditional Thai massage, a direct tip of 50-100 THB (~$1.40-$2.90) to the therapist is the gold standard of appreciation and makes a genuine difference to the person serving you.

 When visiting temples such as Big Buddha in Phuket or Wat Plai Laem in Samui, shoulders and knees must be covered.
-Removing shoes before entering a shop or home is not just a suggestion; it is a fundamental sign of respect for the space.
+Most temple entrances have sarong loaners, but bringing your own lightweight scarf shows genuine respect.
+Removing shoes before entering a shop or home is not just a suggestion: it is a fundamental sign of respect for the space and the people in it.

 Beyond the Holiday:

 Moving to Thailand with pets requires meticulous planning.
-Thailand is a rabies-endemic country, so importing the pets involves a 30-day lead time for import permits and strict vaccination records.
-Phuket’s international veterinary clinics in Chalong are world-class, making it the preferred choice for pet owners.
+Thailand is a rabies-endemic country, so importing pets involves a 30-day lead time for import permits and strict vaccination records.
+Phuket’s international veterinary clinics in Chalong are world-class, making it the preferred choice for pet owners settling long-term.

 A Note for the Nervous Traveler

-Always check the flags on the beach: red means stay out of the water.
-Stick to registered transport apps to avoid fare disputes, and always wear a helmet, even if the locals don’t.
+Always check the flags on the beach: red means stay out of the water, no exceptions.
+Stick to registered transport apps to avoid fare disputes.
+Always wear a helmet when on a scooter or motorbike, even if the locals around you do not.
+Hospital costs for road injuries in Thailand run into hundreds of thousands of THB without insurance.

 FAQ: Phuket vs Koh Samui